untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 - Uploads the model matrix, normal matrix, and camera uniforms into the current in-flight frame slot
 - Issues a draw call per mesh submesh

+Before encoding each draw, the renderer checks scene-channel visibility.
+Individual entities use `shouldHideSceneEntity(entityId:)`; batch groups use their stored channel mask.
+Hidden channels are skipped entirely rather than rendered transparently.

-`batchedModelExecution` uses **cluster-level frustum culling**: it calls `visibleBatchGroupsSnapshot()` which tests each `BatchGroup`'s precomputed world-space AABB against `currentFrameFrustum` using `isAABBInFrustum`.
-The result — groups whose AABB intersects the frustum — is cached for the frame and shared with `batchedShadowExecution`.
+`batchedModelExecution` uses **cluster-level frustum culling**: it calls `visibleBatchGroupsSnapshot()` which tests each `BatchGroup`'s precomputed world-space AABB against `currentFrameFrustum` using `isAABBInFrustum`, then filters by scene-channel visibility.
+The result — groups whose AABB intersects the frustum and whose channels are visible — is cached for the frame and shared with `batchedShadowExecution`.
 Each surviving group is then submitted as a single draw call with its merged vertex and index buffers.

 `ssaoOptimizedExecution` reads the G-Buffer normals and depth and produces a screen-space ambient occlusion texture.
 Blurring is handled internally — no separate blur nodes appear in the graph.